antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

 The message handling process is organized as follows:

-- `IQueueMessage` receives a message as a byte array and decodes it in UTF8 string.
+- `IQueueMessage` receives a message and delegates it to the `IMessageHandlingService`.
-- `IQueueMessage` checks if there are any message handlers in collections of `IMessageHandler`, `IAsyncMessageHandler`, `INonCyclicMessageHandler` and `IAsyncNonCyclicMessageHandler` instances and forwards a message to them.
+- `IMessageHandlingService` gets a message (as a byte array) and decodes it to the UTF8 string.
+It also checks if there are any message handlers in collections of `IMessageHandler`, `IAsyncMessageHandler`, `INonCyclicMessageHandler` and `IAsyncNonCyclicMessageHandler` instances and forwards a message to them.
-- All subscribed message handlers (`IMessageHandler`, `IAsyncMessageHandler`, `INonCyclicMessageHandler`, `IAsyncNonCyclicMessageHandler`) process the message.
+- All subscribed message handlers (`IMessageHandler`, `IAsyncMessageHandler`, `INonCyclicMessageHandler`, `IAsyncNonCyclicMessageHandler`) process the given message.
-- `IQueueMessage` acknowledges the message by its `DeliveryTag`.
+- `IMessageHandlingService` acknowledges the message by its `DeliveryTag`.
-- If any exception occurs `IQueueMessage` acknowledges the message anyway and checks if the message has to be re-send.
-If exchange option `RequeueFailedMessages` is set `true` then `IQueueMessage` adds a header `"requeued"` to the message and sends it again with delay in 60 seconds.
+- If any exception occurs `IMessageHandlingService` acknowledges the message anyway and checks if the message has to be re-send.
+If exchange option `RequeueFailedMessages` is set `true` then `IMessageHandlingService` adds a header `"requeued"` to the message and sends it again with delay in 60 seconds.
 Mechanism of sending delayed messages covered in the message production [documentation](message-production.md).
 - If any exception occurs within handling the message that has been already re-sent that message will not be re-send again (re-send happens only once).

 For message production features see the [Previous page](message-production.md)